jci-metasys/powershell-metasysrestclient/README.md

 This will invoke the `/objects` endpoint and display the response body.
 Notice that we were not prompted for any information because we established a session in the previous step.
-(If we had skipped that step then we would have been prompted for `Site Host`, `UserName` and `Password` right now.)
+(If we had skipped that step then we would have been given an error message.)

 <!-- markdownlint-disable no-inline-html -->